Miami-Dade County Public Schools: 1940s to 1970s

 In 1936, Mr. Hopkins (Lindsey Hopkins Jr.) and his father (Lindsey Hopkins Sr.) acquired the skeleton of the bankrupt, unfinished Roosevelt Hotel at 1410 NE Second Ave. at public auction for $38,000.
 They spent a million dollars fixing it up.

 In 1941, four years after the elder Lindsey Hopkins' death, Mr. Hopkins sold the building to the School Board for $225,000 as a memorial to his father.

+First classes were held at Lindsey Hopkins Vocational Center in the year of 1941.
+(Later the school would be renamed Lindsey Hopkins Technical College.)

 World War II brought another population boom for Miami.
 Between 1945 and 1975, 16 high schools, 30 middle schools, and 45 grade schools were opened.

 Miami Northwestern opened in 1951 to replace D.A.
 Dorsey, which was converted into a junior high until schools were desegregated.
 Dade County Public Schools found that it was not operable anymore as a secondary school, so it was turned into an adult educational center.

 In 1957, North Dade Jr./Sr. High School opened for grades seven through tenth grades.
 As the years progressed, the grades went higher, until North Dade graduated its first class in 1960.
 After the class of 1966, it became a junior high school, and it has remained so since junior high schools were phased out.
 Also in this year, Miami Dade Schools established the position of Security Assistant, which would evolve into the Miami-Dade Public Schools Police Department.